shreyasharma98/DSA/08. Recursion/README.md

 ```
 # 3.Fibonacci Number

-Given a number N, figure out if it is a member of fibonacci series or not.
-Return true if the number is member of fibonacci series else false.
+Given a number N, figure out the member on that location in the fibonacci series.
 ### Sample Input :<br>

 ```
-5
+6
 ```
 ### Sample Output :<br>
 ```
-true
+8
 ```